On some negative motivic homology groups: Proof of Theorem

-\begin{proof} We may assume that $X$ is connected and regard it as a scheme over $\pi_0(X)$ as negative motivic homology is independent of the choice of a base field.
-Now $X$ is geometrically connected as a scheme over $\pi_0(X),$ and so is its smooth compactification $X'$ by Lemma~\ref{lem:geoconn}.
-Using Proposition~\ref{prop:smcpt}, Theorem~\ref{thm:KYmain} and the above remark, we obtain the commutative diagram
+\begin{proof} We may assume that $X$ is connected and regard it as a scheme over $\pi_0(X)$ by Lemma~\ref{lem:independence}.
+Now $X$ is geometrically connected as a scheme over $\pi_0(X),$ so its smooth compactification $X'$ is also smooth over $\pi_0(X)$ by Lemma~\ref{lem:geoconn}.
+Now, the map $\phi$ fits in the commutative diagram